Meisterlala/NekoFans/README.md

 ## Usage

-To use the plugin, you must have launched the game via FFXIVQuickLauncher.
+To use the plugin, you must have launched the game via [XIVLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).
 Then, all you need to do is type `/neko` in the in game chat to open the main window.

 Everytime you click on the image, a new one will appear.